JanAdell/PlatformerGame/README.md

 ## Future Implementations

 * Charged jump from any surface in any direction, using mouse coords as target/base.
+* Fixes to entities so enemies cant go through walls.
+* Fixes to colliders so it becomes more comfortable to play.

 ## Found and Fixed bugs